Kylian Mbappe's representatives say reports footballer faces rape probe are 'false' and a 'slanderous rumour'

 Swedish public broadcaster SVT and dailies Expressen and Aftonbladet, citing unnamed sources, reported that Mbappe, 25, was a suspect in the case.

-"A new slanderous rumour is starting to ignite the web," a statement sent to Reuters by Mbappe's representatives at PR firm Patricia Goldman said.
+"A new slanderous rumour is starting to ignite the web," a statement sent to Reuters by Mbappe's representatives at public relations firm Patricia Goldman said.
 "These accusations are totally false and irresponsible, and their propagation is unacceptable.

 "Kylian Mbappe will under no circumstances tolerate his integrity, reputation and honour being sullied by unfounded insinuations."

+"He is never alone, he is never exposed to a risk-taking situation.
+It totally excludes that there could have been any reprehensible behaviour on his part.
+It is an absolute certainty.
+He is serene but flabbergasted by the media frenzy.
+He does not understand what can be reproached to him.

+"He has done nothing wrong," Canu-Bernard said, adding that Mbappe would cooperate with the Swedish justice system if he was to be directly targeted by an investigation.

-Mbappe posted a link to a French media story on the matter on X and wrote: "Fake News!!!!"
+Mbappe posted a link to a French media story on the matter on X on Monday and wrote: "Fake News!!!!"

-The France national team captain and Real Madrid forward had been on a private trip to the Nordic country's capital last week with a group of friends, Swedish media reported.
+The France national team captain and Real Madrid forward was on a private trip to the Nordic country's capital last week with a group of friends, Swedish media reported.

-Mbappe and his friends left Sweden on Friday Oct.
-11. A report of the allegations against Mbappe was made to police by an unidentified victim the following day, Expressen and daily Aftonbladet reported.
+Mbappe and his friends left Sweden on Friday, Oct.
+11. A report of the allegations against Mbappe was made to police by an unidentified person the following day, Expressen and Aftonbladet reported.

 "In response to media reports about a suspected rape in Stockholm, the prosecutor can confirm that a criminal report has been submitted to the police," the Swedish Prosecution Authority said in a statement on Tuesday.